Setting Up a Demo App

 Choosing "Machines" as the authentication subject designates an automated service or system for authentication.
 In this setup, the service makes an API call to the Wristband Token Endpoint at startup to obtain an access token.
 Since this is a machine-to-machine interaction, no ID token or refresh token is issued.

-After selecting the authentication subject, you'll be prompted to choose your preferred framework.
-This step involves selecting an OAuth2 client type tailored to your chosen framework or language.
+After selecting the authentication subject, you'll be prompted to choose your preferred application framework.
 The options on this screen will dynamically adjust based on your previous selection.
 To see the full list of currently supported frameworks, check out Example Apps page.

 We're actively expanding our demo app options to include more languages and frameworks.
 Let us know if you have a specific request!